-Except for changes to the Declaration of Trust which specifically require the approval of Unitholders or changes described below which do not require approval of or prior notice to Unitholders, the Declaration of Trust may be amended from time to time by the Trustees upon not less than thirty (30) days' prior written notice to Unitholders.
+Except for changes to the Declaration of Trust which specifically require the approval of Unitholders or changes described below which do not require approval of or prior notice to Unitholders, the Declaration of Trust may be amended from time to time by the Manager upon not less than thirty (30) days' prior written notice to Unitholders.

-The Trustees may, without the approval of or notice to the Unitholders, make certain amendments to the Declaration of Trust, including amendments:
+The Trustee may, without the approval of or notice to the Unitholders, make certain amendments to the Declaration of Trust, including amendments:

-- (i) removing any conflicts or other inconsistencies which may exist between any terms of the Declaration of Trust and any provisions of any law or regulation applicable to or affecting the Trust; - (ii) providing, in the opinion of the Trustees, additional protection for the Unitholders or to obtain, preserve or clarify the provision of desirable tax treatment to Unitholders; - (iii) which, in the opinion of the Independent Trustees, are necessary or desirable to enable the Trust to issue new series of units of the Trust, including Preferred Units, in accordance with this Declaration of Trust; - (iv) which, in the opinion of the Trustees, are necessary or desirable in the interests of the Unitholders as a result of changes in taxation laws or accounting rules or in their interpretation or administration; - (v) making changes or corrections in the Declaration of Trust which are of a typographical nature or are required to cure or correct any ambiguity or defective or inconsistent provision, clerical omission, mistake or manifest error contained therein; - (vi) bringing the Declaration of Trust into conformity with applicable laws, including the rules and policies of Canadian securities regulators or with current practice within the securities or investment fund industries provided that any such amendment does not adversely affect the rights, privileges or interests of Unitholders;
+- (i) removing any conflicts or other inconsistencies which may exist between any terms of the Declaration of Trust and any provisions of any law or regulation applicable to or affecting the Trust; - (ii) providing, in the opinion of the Trustee, additional protection for the Unitholders or to obtain, preserve or clarify the provision of desirable tax treatment to Unitholders; - (iii) for the purpose of creating a new trust to be governed hereunder provided any such amendment does not adversely affect the rights, privileges or interests of Unitholders; - (iv) which are necessary or desirable to enable the Trust to issue new series of Units and/or to redesignate existing series of Units of a Trust from time to time, unless the rights attaching to such Units are adversely changed or are affected thereby; - (v) which, in the opinion of the Trustee, are necessary or desirable in the interests of the Unitholders as a result of changes in taxation laws or accounting rules or in their interpretation or administration; - (vi) which, in the opinion of the Trustee, are necessary or desirable to remove conflicts or inconsistencies between the disclosure in the Offering Memorandum and the Declaration of Trust; - (vii) making changes or corrections in the Declaration of Trust which are of a typographical nature or are required to cure or correct any ambiguity or defective or inconsistent provision, clerical omission, mistake or manifest error contained therein;

-- (vii) maintaining, or permitting the Manager to take such steps as may be desirable or necessary to maintain, the status of the Trust as a "mutual fund trust" and a "unit trust" for the purposes of the Tax Act or to respond to amendments to the Tax Act or to the interpretation thereof; - (viii) subject to (vii), removing the limitation on non-resident ownership; - (ix) providing added protection to Unitholders; or - (x) as are required to undertake an internal reorganization involving the sale, lease, exchange or other transfer of the Trust as a result of which the Trust has substantially the same interest, whether direct or indirect, in the trust property that it had prior to the reorganization and, for greater certainty, includes an amalgamation, arrangement or merger of the Trust and its affiliates with any entities provided that in the opinion of the Trustees, based on the advice of counsel, the rights of Unitholders are not materially prejudiced thereby;
+- (viii) bringing the Declaration of Trust into conformity with applicable laws, including the rules and policies of Canadian securities regulators or with current practice within the securities or investment fund industries provided that any such amendment does not adversely affect the rights, privileges or interests of Unitholders; - (ix) maintaining, or permitting the Trustee to take such steps as may be desirable or necessary to maintain, the status of a Trust as a "mutual fund trust" and a "unit trust" for the purposes of the Tax Act or to respond to amendments to the Tax Act or to the interpretation thereof; - (x) subject to (i), removing the limitation on Non-Resident ownership; - (xi) providing added protection to Unitholders; - (xii) as are required to undertake an internal reorganization involving the sale, lease, exchange or other transfer of a Trust as a result of which the Trust has substantially the same interest, whether direct or indirect, in the Portfolio that it had prior to the reorganization and, for greater certainty, includes an amalgamation, arrangement or merger of a Trust and its affiliates with any entities provided that in the opinion of the Trustee, based on the advice of counsel, the rights of Unitholders are not materially prejudiced thereby; or - (xiii) if in the opinion of the Trustee the amendment is not prejudicial to Unitholders and is necessary or desirable.